-- Proposal 1: The election of two directors; and - Proposal 2: The ratification of the selection of EisnerAmper LLP as our independent registered public accounting firm for the year ending December 31, 2018. - Q. Who can vote at the Annual Meeting? - A. Our board of directors has fixed March 28, 2018 as the record date for the Annual Meeting.
+- Q. Who can vote at the Annual Meeting? - A. Our Board has fixed April 24, 2020 as the record date for the Annual Meeting.
 If you are a stockholder of record on the record date, you are entitled to vote (in person or by proxy) all of the shares that you held on that date at the Annual Meeting and at any postponement or adjournment thereof.